Can You Freeze Mayonnaise? (updated 2023)

 The egg yolk method is helpful to re-emulsify separated mayonnaise.
 In a clean bowl, put one egg yolk and add a bit of the separated mayonnaise.
 Then, stir carefully until it forms a cream.
 After that, gradually add the remaining mayonnaise.

 Homemade mayonnaise can be stored in the fridge for up to 3 to 4 days.
 Commercial mayonnaise can last up to 2 months when stored in the fridge.

 Mayonnaise should only be stored in the freezer for 5 to 6 days.
 Although frozen commercial mayonnaise can be kept a little longer, there is no need to freeze it because it has a longer shelf life in the fridge.

-To know if the mayonnaise has gone bad, you can check if it has an off odor or highly acidic smell.
-Watch out for color and flavor change, too.
+To know if the mayonnaise has gone bad, you can check if it has an off odor or a highly acidic smell.
+Watch out for color and flavor changes, too.
 Throw out the mayonnaise right away if you see any mold buildup in the container.

 If you want to freeze a dish with mayo, such as coleslaw, a sandwich, or a salad, avoid putting the mayo in the dish first.
 Freeze the components separately.
 Then, add fresh mayo after the other ingredients have fully defrosted.

 You can freeze mayonnaise to prolong its shelf life.
 However, it should be the last resort because freezing will compromise the quality of the mayo.